kjosib/sophie/docs/tech/vm.rst

 Therefore, as of right now, a failed table look-up is always grounds for unceremonious termination.
 I'll just move that fact into the ``tableGet`` function.

-Also, since ``VAL_NIL`` has gone away, the test for a snapped thunk now checks the thunk's kind.
+Also, since ``NIL_VAL`` has gone away, the test for a snapped thunk now checks the thunk's kind.
 (Snapping it, changes the kind.)
 This may improve GC slightly but it slows the thunk-ful Fibonacci benchmark about 10%.
 I saw a similar slow-down the last time I tried that, but for the moment there's no way around it.
 I attribute this to memory bandwidth, as previously it was possible to tell a snapped thunk